whalelephant/CertX/README.md

 # CertX

-This project is designed to demonstrate the use of IBC between different zones in the Cosmos ecosystem for privacy preserving credential management.
+This is a project designed to demonstrate the use of IBC between different zones in the Cosmos ecosystem for privacy preserving credential management.
-**This project is incubated for the submission of HackATOM HCMC 2021**
+**This is a project incubated for the submission of HackATOM HCMC 2021**

 ## Motivation